darshangaikwad4114/Frontend-Backend-Connection/README.md

 ## 📝 Description

-This full-stack application serves as a platform for displaying a collection of dad jokes.
+This full-stack application serves as a platform for displaying a collection of jokes.
 The project consists of a React frontend that communicates with an Express backend API to fetch and display jokes.
 It features a responsive design that works across different device sizes and includes a light/dark mode toggle for user preference.

 ## ✨ Key Features